sdellava/dcurl/README.md

 This repository is about the implementation of PoW in hardware to boost PoW performance of small controllers.

-Currently, it is running on Altera DE1 (quite old Cyclon2 with 22kLE @ 120MHz, 85% resources used) and archives 4.2MH/s - this enables a Raspberry Pi to perform PoW within 2-3 seconds (>x30 performance gain) :)
+Currently, it is running on a custom Raspberry Pi extension board with Cyclone 10 LP (25kLE @ 188MHz, 98% resources used) and archives 15.8MH/s - about 200x faster than a Raspberry without Hardware Accelerator.
+And about 5.8x faster than the SSE dcurl version on a quad-core i5.

-# Next steps
+# Updates

-The next step is to develop and build an extension PCB which fits perfectly on top of a Raspi - I think, I'll need 8 weeks from now (=mid June'18).
+The project website https://microengineer.eu is always up to date :)

 All hardware and software will become open-source.